avito-tech/Konveyor/README.md

 	}
 ```

-If you like to stay on the bleeding edge, or use certain commit for you dependency,
+If you like to stay on the bleeding edge, or use certain commit as your dependency,
 you can use the short commit hash or `anyBranch-SNAPSHOT` as the version

 ## <a name="installation-maven" />Maven